Information of interest to British nationals, starting with January 1st2021

 BRITISH NATIONALS – EXEMPTION FROM THE AIRPORT TRANSIT (MARKED A), TRANSIT (MARKED B) AND SHORT-STAY (MARKED C) VISA:

-Starting January 1st 2021, British nationals are exempt from the obligation of obtaining Romanian entry visas for airport transit, for transit and short-stay visas – for stays of no more than 90 days throughout any 180-day period that precedes each day of stay on the territory of Romania.
+Starting January 1st 2021, British nationals are exempt from the obligation of obtaining Romanian entry visas for airport transit, for transit and short-stay visas – for stays of no more than 90 days throughout any 180-day period that precedes each day of stay on the territory of Romania, , irrespective of the type of travel document they hold (be it a simple, a diplomatic or an official passport).

-For the calculation of the stay into Romania, the calculator of the authorised stay can be accessed at
+For the calculation of your stay in Romania, the calculator of the authorised stay can be accessed at https://eviza.mae.ro/VisaDetails.

 To exemplify, entry into Romania for short stays can be undertaken, for instance, for the following purposes: